This article provides definitions and instructions for managing events within the RiskIQ interface or API, including

 |Enforced||Enforcement process has been initiated to mitigate the associated risk of this event.|

-While only External Threats Event-Types can have an enforcement initiated directly from within the RiskIQ platform, this status can be manually set for any event-type to signify that some kind of remediation effort has been initiated outside the platform.
+While only certain kinds of events can have an enforcement initiated directly from within the RiskIQ workflow, this status can also be manually set for any event-type to signify that an remediation effort has been initiated outside the platform.
 Just manually setting this status does NOT create an enforcement in the RiskIQ platform or trigger any external communications to be sent.

 |Tenacious||Previously actioned or resolved events with a detected change that warrants a new review (e.g. previously Resolved and has reappeared as a recurring risk, was under monitoring and has changed in some significant way triggering another review, or a pending mitigation process initiated against this event was manually closed by a user without the event resolving and next steps must be evaluated).|

 This status is assigned automatically upon system detection, does not need to be changed manually.